ppiova/AzureOpenAI-DALL-E-ConsoleApp/README.md

-# AOAI-Dalle3-ConsoleApp
+# Azure OpenAI-DALL-E3-ConsoleApp

+This entry is part of the **[AI Advent Calendar 2024](https://dev.to/roberto_navarro_mate/calendario-de-adviento-de-inteligencia-artificial-2024-en-espanol-bdb)**.

-This console application demonstrates how to generate images using [Azure OpenAI’s DALL-E 3](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#dall%C3%A9) API from a .NET 7 console project.
+This console application demonstrates how to generate images using [Azure OpenAI’s DALL-E 3](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#dall%C3%A9) API from a .NET 9 console project.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)